Insurance sales agents held about 523,200 jobs in 2021. The largest employers of insurance sales agents were as follows:

-Most employers require agents to have a high school diploma.
+Insurance sales agents typically need a high school diploma to enter the occupation.
+However, employers may prefer to hire candidates who have a bachelor’s degree.
 Agents must be licensed in the states where they work.

 Licenses, Certifications, and Registrations

-As the demand for financial products and financial planning services increases, many agents also choose to get licensed and certified to sell securities and other financial products.
-Doing so, however, requires substantial study and passing an additional exam—either the Series 6 or Series 7 licensing exam, both of which are administered by the Financial Industry Regulatory Authority (FINRA).
-The Series 6 exam is for people who want to sell only mutual funds and variable annuities.
-The Series 7 exam is the main FINRA series license that qualifies agents as general securities sales representatives.
+Some insurance sales agents also sell securities and other financial products.
+To do so, they must become licensed by the Financial Industry Regulatory Authority (FINRA).
+FINRA's Series 6 exam is for agents who want to sell financial products, such as municipal fund securities, mutual funds, and variable annuities.
+Its Series 7 exam is the main FINRA series license, which qualifies agents as general securities sales representatives.

 A number of organizations offer certifications that show an agent’s expertise in insurance specialties.
-These certifications are not required for employment, but they can give job candidates an advantage over other applicants.
-Certifications can also be a source of continuing education credit.
+These certifications are not required for employment, but they may give job candidates an advantage over other applicants.
 For details on specific designations, contact The Institutes and The American College of Financial Services.

 Insurance sales agents typically have an interest in the Helping, Persuading and Organizing interest areas, according to the Holland Code framework.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.